will-sloan/sysc3010-techmemo/README.md

 With our setup complete, we can start with some GraphQL requests.

 ## Queries in GraphQL
-Now we have to create a query in javascript.
-To so this we use `gql`.
+To start, we have to create a query in javascript.
+To so this we use `gql` which is used to define a `GraphQL` request in javascript.
 Copy below and paste it below where the client was declared.
 ``` javascript
 const GET_DOGS = gql`
   query GetDogs {